The Current Challenging State of Affairs in Human Resources

 - Trust and employee sentiment (via “mood analysis” through survey responses and emails)

-In our next article in the series “An Overview of A.I. in HR”, we will explore: Application use cases, talent sourcing, attracting talent, current use cases, and recruitment automation.
+In our Part 2 Article in the series “An Overview of A.I. in HR”, we will explore: Application use cases, talent sourcing, attracting talent, current use cases, and recruitment automation.

 Thanks for your time and interest!
 We look forward to hearing from you.